U.S. threat of more tariffs on China hits yuan, Aussie

 They said it remained a matter of debate whether the biggest impact of more tariffs would be felt in China or the United States, describing the implications for the dollar “difficult to gauge” as weaker growth may coincide with higher inflation.

-The offshore Chinese yuan fell as low as 6.6918 per dollar CNH=D3, down more than half a percent from late U.S. levels and edging near its 11-month low of 6.7344 touched on July 3.
+The offshore Chinese yuan fell as low as 6.6918 per dollar, down more than half a percent from late U.S. levels and edging near its 11-month low of 6.7344 touched on July 3.

-The yen had strengthened in earlier Asian trading but fell back and was flat versus the dollar at 111.03 yen JPY=.
+The yen had strengthened in earlier Asian trading but fell back and was flat versus the dollar at 111.03 yen.
 The dollar had hit a seven-week high of 111.355 yen on Tuesday.

 U.S. Trade Representative Robert Lighthizer said the United States would impose tariffs of 10 percent on additional Chinese imports worth $200 billion.